cssyphus/TamperMonkeyUserScripts/README.md

 With over 10M installs, TamperMonkey is arguably the most popular non-ad-blocking browser extension in history.
 The only extensions that equal its popularity are the anti-virus and ad-blocking extensions.
 TamperMonkey is a browser extension that runs user-created javascript code ("userscripts") on the web pages for which the userscripts were designed.
 Read more about userscripts [here](https://simply-how.com/enhance-and-fine-tune-any-web-page-the-complete-user-scripts-guide).

+These scripts are not designed to be ad blockers.
+The author uses Raymond Hill's super-popular, super-efficient [uBlock Origin](https://chrome.google.com/webstore/detail/ublock-origin/cjpalhdlnbpafiamejdnhcphjbkeiagm) extension, which takes care of the ads.
+These scripts tidy up what's left.

 ## Installation:

 See [this StackOverflow article](https://stackoverflow.com/a/53161629/1447509) for how to use/install TamperMonkey userscripts.